 • Rename ‘My Project’ with your project name.

-• Create a Billing Account.
-If you are not already using Google Cloud products, you’ll need to setup a billing account.
+• Setup a Billing Account.
+If you are not already using Google Cloud products, you’ll need to create a billing account.

 • Enter an account name.
 (Use your site or project name to keep things simple) and select the organization.

-• Setup billing profile. – Select Submit to enable billing.
+• Setup billing profile, then click Submit to enable billing.

-Please note that Google gives users $200 free usage every month for maps, routes and places.
+NOTE: Google gives users $200 free usage every month (external link) for maps, routes and places.
 This gives you up to 28 000 map requests and 40 000 direction calls per month, free of charge.
 You will only be billed when your usage exceeds your monthly $200 credit limit.

 - Next click on ‘Enable Maps Platform’ or ‘Create API Credentials’.